GallarJ1/C_Calculator/README.md

 2. The scanner must be implemented with a function GetNextToken
 3. The types of tokens are declared as enums and tokens are a struct
 4. The main function calls the parser.
 The translation is guided by the parser: it gets tokens from the scanner, parses them, and executes the statements.
 The principal components of the translator are: Main, Parser, and Scanner.
+5. To build Calc, issuing the command make should be enough.
+For that to work we need a Makefile
+6. Implement function calls and definitions

 Lexical Rules: